-Review With Spoilers : If Who Producer Phillip Hinchcliffe’s contribution to Who was a dark undercurrent of gothic horror, then The Brain Of Morbius was the ultimately concentrated formula – of this intent.
+Review With Spoilers : If producer Phillip Hinchcliffe’s main contribution, to Fourth Doctor – Doctor Who; was a dark undercurrent of gothic horror.
+Then The Brain Of Morbius, was the ultimately concentrated formula – of that intent.

-Take a story which was a product of the Victorian Gothic horror era, itself; like Frankenstein and give it a healthy sci-fi spin.
+Take a story which was – itself product of the Victorian Gothic-horror era; like Frankenstein and give it a healthy sci-fi spin.

-We have the brilliant yet deranged creator; Professor Solon, who – like Dr Frankenstein, is obsessesed with breathing life into the body of his creation; Morbius.
+We have the brilliant yet deranged creator; Professor Solon (who like Dr Frankenstein) – is obsessesed with breathing life back into a sown together – patchwork cadaver.

 We have the monster, Morbius; which is the sum, single obsession of Solon’s work.
-We have the unfortunate accident, that damages the brain of the evil Timelord,) – to the point the monster becomes deranged.
+We have the unfortunate accident, that damages the brain of the evil Timelord – to the point that Morbius, becomes deranged.

-Of course, Morbius isn’t just pieced together from human corpses.
-There are alien and robotic bits in there too; due to the sci-fi setting.
-A symptom of what Dr Solon has to scavenge from, from the spaceship crashes which litter planet Karn’s valleys.
+Of course, Morbius isn’t just pieced-together from human corpses.
+For this sci-fi riff – on Frankenstein; there are alien and robotic bits – in there too; due to the sci-fi setting.
+A symptom of what Dr Solon has to scavenge from, from the spaceships; crashes which litter planet Karn’s valleys.

-Solon even has a hunchbacked “Igor”-type servant, called Condo.
+Solon even has a hunchbacked “Igor”-type servant, called ‘Condo’.
 To assist in his vile, inhumane experiments.
-No more is this better realised than Condo chopping the head off an unfortunate bug-alien survivor which crashlands at the beginning.
+No more is this better realised, than Condo chopping the head off an unfortunate bug-alien survivor; which crashlands at the beginning of the story.

 “When it is learnt that I, Morbius, have returned from the grave, my followers will rise in their millions!”
 Morbius

-Just like the blind man befriending the Monster in Frankenstein, we have Sarah-Jane blinded by the sisterhood and pitched into a terrifying confrontation with Morbius in Solon’s lab.
-The latter, although done more for effect than moving the story along, was a memorable moment from Brain Of Morbius.
+Just like the blind man befriending the Monster in Frankenstein, we have Sarah-Jane blinded by the sisterhood and pitched into a terrifying confrontation; with Morbius monster – in Solon’s lab.
+The latter, although done more for effect – than moving the story along; was a memorable moment from Brain Of Morbius.

-The other residents of Karn are the Sisterhood, an ancient powerful female ex-cult of Gallifrey who moved to Karn to worship the “Eternal Flame”.
-The Sisterhood would return in the Eighth Doctor mini-film Night Of The Doctor to play a major part in the Timelord’s future.
+The other residents of Karn are the Sisterhood, an ancient powerful female cult of Gallifrey; who moved to Karn – to worship the “Eternal Flame”.

-The scenes of Condo being shot by Solon and producing a huge blood splatter effect and the sight of Morbius’s brain squelching onto the floor, came in for particular criticism by TV moral crusader Mary Whitehouse.
-Looking at them now, the effect is no less diminished and bold.
+The scenes of Condo being shot by Solon and producing a huge blood-splatter effect and the sight of Morbius’s brain squelching onto the floor; came in for particular criticism by TV moral crusader Mary Whitehouse.
+Looking at them now, the effect is no less diminished – and still rather bold.

-The writers also cheekily include references to themselves appearing as previous regenerations of the Doctor, during the Doctor’s mind battle with Morbius, hinting at regenerations prior to William Hartnell.
-Of course this idea was later abandoned, although we also learn that the Doctor is 749 years old.
+The writers also cheekily include, references to themselves; appearing as previous regenerations of the Doctor.
+During the Doctor’s mind-battle, with Morbius.
+Hinting at regenerations, prior to William Hartnell.
+Of course this idea was later abandoned, although we do also learn that the Doctor – is 749 years old.

-In summary, when Tom Baker is remembered as the greatest Doctor of all time.
-Some praise also needs to be levelled at the writers, producers and directors of this era; for bring all of these elements together.
+In summary, when Tom Baker is remembered as the greatest Doctor – of all time.
+Some praise also needs to be levelled at the writers, producers and directors of this era; for bringing all of these elements together – in an inspired way.

-Who would never reach these dizzying heights again after this.
-This was the show truly, at the height of its powers.
+Who would never reach these dizzying heights again after the Hinchcliffe era.
+This was the show, truly – at the height of its powers.